 The Performance and Configuration option shows you the day when specific tests were performed, so you can track the changes in test outcomes over time.

 This is helpful to identify when problems started.
 You may be able to trace problems back to the installation of a new hardware component, or a change in device drivers.

 Click the Legend link to display the details.

 I hope this discussion about the Dell Support Center software is helpful to you.
-The tool has lots of features to make your computing experience much richer.
+The tool has many features to make your computing experience much richer.

-Part 3 of the tutorial series shows you some other features such as the Scheduled Hardware Scan, Hard Drive Status and Dell Help And Alerts.
+Part Three of the tutorial series shows you some other features such as the Scheduled Hardware Scan, Hard Drive Status and Dell Help And Alerts.